 engines or an electric motor and limited batteries, together with essential instrumentation, it could perhaps fall into this category.

-The plans, updated in 2012, include the latest changes made to the author's Original Piuma, which, after many years of flying, has undergone a "restyling", as you can see from the photos on the site.
+The plans, updated in 2012 and in 2021, include the latest changes made to the author's Original Piuma, which, after many years of flying, has undergone a "restyling" on 2005, as you can see from the photos on the site.

 - Cowling droplet profiles Carbon Fiber and Epoxy main landing gear and fairing rubber band